department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 - You get married
 - You have or adopt a child
 - Your child is between 18 and 23 years old and enrolled in school full time
-- VA determines your child, who is at least 18 years old, became permanently disabled before turning 18
+- We determine that your child, who is at least 18 years old, became permanently disabled before turning 18
 - You become the caregiver for a parent whose income and net worth is below a certain amount

 ------